-Three times each week, you will meet with a teaching assistant (TA) and your classmates for discussion.
+Twice a week, you will meet with a teaching assistant (TA) and your classmates for discussion.
 In these meetings, you will discuss assigned homework problems, work with groups of students to learn new material or reinforce/review existing ideas, learn about upcoming laboratory assignments, have a forum for answering questions, and take quizzes.